5 Best Nickel Free Cookware For Nickel Free Food

 Type 316 stainless steel is a high-end version of type 304 stainless steel because it contains a small amount of molybdenum, which is almost uncommon with 304 stainless steel.

-Chemical composition is about 16-18% chromium, 10-14% nickel and 2% molybdenum.
+The chemical composition is about 16-18% chromium, 10-14% nickel and 2% molybdenum.
 This grade of stainless steel is even more corrosion resistant, but also more expensive.

 316 is also known as marine stainless steel because it is used in the marine environment, which requires higher corrosion resistance due to high exposure to an extremely corrosive environment.